 Peter Gadiot is seen as James Valdez, the right-hand man of Vargas.
 Hemky Madera appears as Pote Galvez.
 He used to be a lieutenant in the Vargas cartel, but works closely with Mendoza, considering her to be something of a family.
 Another notable character in the show has been Joaquim de Almeida, who is famous for his roles in ‘Behind Enemy Lines‘, ‘Fast Five‘ and ‘Desperado‘.
 He plays the role of Don Epifañio Vargas, Camila’s husband and the head of the Vargas cartel, which is the equivalent of the Sinaloan cartel.
 Like any good gangster, his aim is to try and go legitimate and enter the world of politics.

-Hopefully, in the upcoming season, we will see most of the main cast return, and perhaps they will be joined by some new faces, either on the side of the cartels or on the side of law enforcement.
+Season 5 will see most of the main cast return.
+They will also be joined by some new faces, either on the side of the cartels or on the side of law enforcement.

 Queen of the South Plot: What is it about?